M.2 SSD hard drive

 fdisk /dev/nvme0n1

-Create a GPT Partition Table
+Create a GUID Partition Table (GPT)

 Command (m for help): g